CirceAurora/Europa-Server-Rules/.scripts/rules.in.md

 > The reason why we are so heavy on it is because people already misused it and offended people.
 Or used to cause confusion.
 And the people who are misusing it are usually unknowingly mocking people who need it to express themself and their mental health correctly.
 >
 > Misuse of this bot can be considered as discrimination, akin to transphobia or sexism.
-> You can learn more about {Plurality} and {Dissociative Disorders} by clicking the respective links.
+> You can learn more about [Plurality] and [Dissociative Disorders] by clicking the respective links.
 >
 > Adding a system tag:
 > You can add a system tag via the `pk;system tag` command.
 Example: `pk;system tag | Crice`.